Quick start

 3. Pinpoint issues with locations

-dollarlint validate ./config --locations Line and column positions are available for text and JSON output.
-SARIF always requests source mapping so code scanning tools can point at the closest source location.
+Line and column positions are available for text output with --locations.
+JSON and SARIF request source mapping automatically so scripts and code

 4. Cash out machine-readable output